Oruko-pj/movie-recommendation-system/README.md

 Training and Evaluation
 Train collaborative filtering models, including SVD, using the collected data.
 Continuously evaluate model performance using metrics like RMSE to ensure accuracy.

-User Interface
-Create a user-friendly interface to interact with the recommendation system.
-Allow users to receive and provide feedback on movie recommendations.

 Recommendation Models